AdobeDocs/commerce-merchant-services.en/help/catalog-service/taxes.md

   }
 ```

-This does a couple things:
+This `mesh.json` configuration file performs the following functions:

 * The `transform` block prepends 'Core_' to any queries and types coming from the Commerce core application.
 This prevents possible naming clashes with Catalog Service.
 * Extends the `ComplexProductView` and `SimpleProductView`types with a new field called `priceWithTaxes`.